mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 });
 ```

-All it does is to send a post request to a Web server listening on port `8081`.
+All it does is to send a post request to an HTTP application server listening on port `8081`.
 All the server needs to do, is to remove the element corresponding to the given offset.

-However, notice that if we remove an element, the offsets of all the elements following it in the template, will require update.
-This will involve more complex communication protocol between the VR and the application server.
-Because of that, the demo application simply replaces all the different characters from the element with whitespace.
+However, notice that if we remove an element, the offsets of all the elements following it in the template, will require an update.
+This will involve more complex communication protocol between the VR UI and the application server.
+Because of that, the demo simply replaces all the different characters from the element with whitespace.

 ### Server